-MEEN2006 Engineering Materials II
+MEEN2009 Engineering Materials II

 Introduction to Materials, their classification and selection.
 Fundamentals of material structure and properties.
 Mechanical properties and their measurement.
 Introduction to failure mechanisms, ductile and brittle failure, creep and fatigue.
 Introduction to iron and steel, carbon in steel, the iron/iron carbide phase diagram, types and properties of steels.
-Welding, the heat affected zone, weldability and weld defects.
-Non-detructive examination, principles and methods.
-Corrosion.
+Welding, weldable structural steel, the heat affected zone, weldability and weld defects.
+Non-destructive examination, principles and methods.
+Corrosion, stainless steels.
 Surface treatment.